Federal Work-Study Program - Supervisor Resources Student Employment Opportunities

 The Federal Work-Study Program at SUNY ESF can provide access to eligible student employees during the summer and academic year.
 A complete program description can be found in the Federal Work-Study Handbook.
-Faculty and staff interested in hiring students should complete the following steps as necessary.
-It is recommended that you download and install the free Adobe Reader before starting.

-In order to be considered for a Summer or Academic Year FWS
+To be considered for a Summer or Academic Year FWS

-allocation, supervisors should use the FWS Position
+allocation, supervisors should do the following:

 Individual supervisor allocations are determined by